Destinee & Paris: Paris Monroe

-Paris Quinn Monroe (born January 9, 1996) was described as the "princess" of the group, and her symbol was a crown, which she said she loved as a fashion statement.
+Paris Quinn Monroe (born January 9, 1996) was referred to as the "princess" of the duo, and her icon was a crown, which she said she loved as a fashion statement.
 Her signature color was pink.
 She's the younger sister.
 She also plays the piano.

 Career

 Destinee & Paris were the backing vocalists for Season 10 of American Idol in 2011 and appeared on the Disney Channel's So Random in 2012.
 They were an opening act for the later U.S. dates and the entire European leg of Britney Spears' Femme Fatale Tour in 2011.

 Destinee & Paris performed on American Idol-winner Scotty McCreery's first single "I Love You This Big" and contributed the song "I'm on a Roll" to the soundtrack of Despicable Me.
 Interscope released their first single, "True Love", in August 2011.
 The music video for "True Love" was directed by Steven Antin and has 2,025,202 views as of October 12, 2021.
-At the time they were said to be working on their first album, Heart of Mine, with producer RedOne, but there appears to have been no further developments in their career since March 2012.
+At the time they were said to be working on their first album, Heart of Mine, with producer RedOne, but there appears to have been no further developments in their career since 2012.